 Restaurants of the Future

-New technologic advances are made in the food service industry every year, but how long will it be before we see radical changes?
+New technologic advances are made in the food service industry every year, sales but how long will it be before we see radical changes?
 What will restaurants be like when customers visit in ten years?

 Let’s start off with one type of restaurant that millions of people flock to every day: quick-service.
 Cars frequent fast food drive-thrus on the daily, so much that new technology could allow your car to detect where your favorite quick-service restaurant is and even order up your meal of choice.